ziad626/ziad626.github.io/src/content/blog/Brunner2025rev.md

 ### Explanation of the Code

-We import `base64`, `hashlib`, and `itertools` because we need them for base85 decoding, for `sha256`, and for cycling the XOR key.
+We import base64, hashlib, and itertools because we need them for base85 decoding, for sha256, and for cycling the XOR key.

--   `data = base64.b85decode(data)` undoes the base85 encoding from the original script.
+-   data = base64.b85decode(data) undoes the base85 encoding from the original script.
--   `rev = decoded[::-1]` undoes the reverse step.
+-   rev = decoded[::-1] undoes the reverse step.
--   `inv7 = 183` this number is important.
+-   inv7 = 183 this number is important.
 It is the modular inverse of 7 modulo 256.
 It allows us to undo the multiplication that the original script applied.
--   `key = hashlib.sha256(b"skibidiskibidi").digest()[:7]` builds the same key used in the encoder.
-Because the word `skibidi` is 7 bytes, we cut the digest to 7 bytes.
+-   key = hashlib.sha256(b"skibidiskibidi").digest()[:7] builds the same key used in the encoder.
+Because the word skibidi is 7 bytes, we cut the digest to 7 bytes.
--   `flag = bytes(c ^ k for c, k in zip(step3, itertools.cycle(key)))` XORs the bytes with the key again, which cancels out the first XOR.
+-   flag = bytes(c ^ k for c, k in zip(step3, itertools.cycle(key))) XORs the bytes with the key again, which cancels out the first XOR.

 The final print gives the clear flag.